Things to Carry for Leh Ladakh Trip: Leh Ladakh Packing List

 Backpack or Luggage Bag

-Choose just one backpack or bag which can accommodate all your primary luggage including clothes, shoes, toiletries, etc.
+One backpack or bag which can accommodate all your primary luggage including clothes, shoes, toiletries, etc.

-While choosing a luggage bag, avoid strollers or heavy suitcases.
+Avoid strollers or heavy suitcases.

 Smaller backpack or Rucksack or bag